Chris Burke (actor): Early years

 Burke is the youngest of four children of Marian Burke, a retired trade-show manager, and Frank Burke, a retired NYPD inspector.
 Burke was born with Down syndrome at a time when little was known about the disorder, and his parents were told to institutionalize him.
 Instead, they decided to raise him at home and nurture his talents with the help of his siblings.
 From a young age, Burke enjoyed watching TV and movies and wanted to be on television.
 He was encouraged by his supportive family to follow his career objectives no matter how unconventional they seemed, especially for a young man with Down syndrome.

 In the early 1970s, American public schools were not yet mainstreaming students with disabilities into general education classes.
 Burke attended the Kennedy Child Study Center in New York City, from age five until graduating shortly before his eighth birthday.
 At that time there were no suitable private education programs for students with disabilities in the area, so, in the fall of 1973, Burke was sent to board at the Cardinal Cushing School and Training Center in Hanover, Massachusetts.
 In 1978, Burke transferred to the Don Guanella School in Springfield, Pennsylvania, to be closer to his brother, J.R., who lived close by.
 Burke graduated from Don Guanella in 1986.
 After graduation, he worked as an elevator operator and did volunteer work for programs for students with disabilities at New York City's Public School 138.

-Burke's first acting performance was in a production of "The Emperor's New Clothes" at the Cardinal Cushing School.
+Burke's first acting performance was in a production of The Emperor's New Clothes at the Cardinal Cushing School.
 His dramatic reading made quite an impression on the audience as well as Hollywood producer Robert Evans, who happened to be in the theatre at the time.
-This role inspired him to participate in a talent show after he transferred to Don Guanella, in which he acted as a zombie in a reenactment of Michael Jackson's "Thriller" video.
+This role inspired Burke to participate in a talent show after he transferred to Don Guanella, in which he acted as a zombie in a reenactment of Michael Jackson's "Thriller" video.
 He continued to hone his talent by attending night classes, going to auditions, writing scripts, and voraciously reading books about his favorite actors.